Smart Shopping: Guide to Researching a Purchase

 Read the Cards

 Check to see what kind of benefits your credit card offers.
 If you get cash back or points or some kind of bonus, make sure you factor that into the equation.
-My American Express card, for example, gives me 6% cash back at the grocery store.
+One of my cards, for example, gives me 6% cash back at the grocery store.
 How does that help?
 Well, my local grocery store sells gift cards for just about anything — from Apple to Southwest Airlines.

 How does 6% off a flight to Vegas sound?

-Another card I own, from Bank of America, has certain cash back deals at specific merchants.
+Another card I own has certain cash back deals at specific merchants.
 So during specified times, I can get a certain percent off at those stores, too.
 If my timing is right, I can get a price no one else can.

 Know the Code